kiru883/kiru883.github.io/readme.md

-# Some of my notes.
+# Some of my notes and article essences.